所有页面

 Message Style:

-Switches chat interface to bubble style or list style.
+Allows switching the conversation interface to bubble style or list style.

 Code Style:

-Changes display style for code snippets.
+Allows switching the display style of code snippets.

-Math Formula Engine:
+Mathematical Formula Engine:

 Message Font Size:

-Adjusts font size in the chat interface.
+Adjusts the font size of the conversation interface.

 Input Settings

-Show Estimated Token Count:
+Display Estimated Token Count:

 Paste Long Text as File:

-Note: This action overwrites the original text.
+Note: This operation will overwrite the original text.

 Target Language: